oreum-industries/oreum_template/data/README_DATA.md

   `cleaned/`
     + These are raw files following an initial **clean** to address simple issues with datatypes, and elements (missing data, invalid values)
-    + Files typically in parquet format for optimised storage
+    + Files typically in `.parquet` format for optimised storage

 `prepared/`
     + These are fully **prepared** files for use in analysis and modelling
-    + Files typically in parquet format for optimised storage
+    + Files typically in `.parquet` format for optimised storage

 ## Directory listing (latest)